-The driving stability control systems, including ABS and the Flat Tire Monitor or Tire Pressure Monitor, have failed, refer also to page 59
+The driving stability control systems, including ABS and the Flat Tire Monitor or the Tire Pressure Monitor, have failed, refer also to page 57

-You can continue your journey.
 Drive cautiously and think well ahead.
 Avoid braking with full force, driving on rough tracks, and depressing the accelerator pedal to full throttle or kick-down position.
 Have the system checked immediately.

 1 2 Cause What to do

-711 715 Vehicles with Flat Tire Monitor
+(!)
+713 Vehicles with Flat Tire Monitor

-·/ (i) Light up in yellow and red:
+.
+Light up in yellow and red:

 ▶ Tire damage Carefully bring the car to a stop.
-Observe the information starting on page 59.
+Observe the information starting on page 60.

-▶ Flat Tire Monitor not initialized Initialize Flat Tire Monitor, page 60.
+Initialize Flat Tire Monitor, page 60.

 Light up in yellow:

 Flat Tire Monitor failed.
 Punctures are not indicated Have the system checked.

-715 715 Vehicles with Tire Pressure Monitor
+(!) (!)
+Vehicles with Tire Pressure Monitor

-(i) Light up in yellow and red:
+LOW Light up in yellow and red:

-▶ There is a flat tire or substantial loss in tire pressure Carefully bring the car to a stop.
-Observe the information starting on page 61.
+There is a flat tire or substantial loss in tire pressure Carefully bring the car to a stop.
+Observe the information starting on page 62.

+(!)
+713 Vehicles with Tire Pressure Monitor

+رن ت Light up in yellow:

-Tire Pressure Monitor not initial- ized Initialize the Tire Pressure Monitor, page 62.
+Tire Pressure Monitor not initialized Initialize the Tire Pressure Monitor, page 63.

-Light up in yellow:
+The small lamp flashes yellow and then stays on, the large lamp lights up in yellow:

 Tire Pressure Monitor failed.
-Punc- tures are not indicated Have the system checked.
+Punctures are not indicated Have the system checked.
 Observe the information starting on page 63.

-1 2 What to do Cause Lights up in red: Transmission limp-home pro-You can continue your journey, but gram active with restricted range moderate your speed and exercise of gears, possibly with reduced due caution.
-Have the system acceleration checked without delay. ▶ Gears can be engaged without Always depress the brake to engage a depressing the brake gear.
-Automatic selector lever locked Overriding the selector lever lock, page 43.
+1 2 What to do Cause Lights up in red: Transmission limp-home pro-You can continue your journey, but gram active with restricted range moderate your speed and exercise due of gears, possibly with reduced caution.
+Have the system checked withacceleration out delay. ▶ Gears can be engaged without Always depress the brake to engage a depressing the brake gear.
+Automatic selector lever locked Overriding the selector lever lock, page 42.
 Lights up in yellow: Have the system checked as soon as possible.
-Automatic selector lever locked: Overriding the selector lever lock, Selector lever locked in position P page 43. with engine running and brake depressed or brake signal malfunctioning: gear To engage a gear while the vehicle is can be engaged without depressat a standstill, always depress the brake.
-Before leaving the vehicle, ing the brake move the selector lever to position P and switch off the engine.
+Automatic selector lever locked: Overriding the selector lever lock, Selector lever locked in position P page 42. with engine running and brake depressed or brake signal malfunctioning: gear To engage a gear while the vehicle is at can be engaged without depressa standstill, always depress the brake.
+Before leaving the vehicle, move the ing the brake selector lever to position P and switch off the engine.
 Lights up in red: Transmission overheating Bring the car to a stop and move the selector lever to position P. Allow the transmission to cool down.
 You can continue your journey, but moderate your speed and exercise due caution.
 Have the system checked if the situation reoccurs.

-Lights up in yellow: Transmission too hot Avoid high engine loads.
+Lights up in yellow:

+Transmission too hot

+Avoid high engine loads.
 You can continue your journey, but moderate your speed and exercise due caution.